EvanHerman/timeline-express/readme.txt

 == Frequently Asked Questions ==

+= Is there some demo I can checkout?
+I want to see how the plugin appears on the front end of a WordPress site before I install it. =

+You can check out the demo we've setup for users displaying two seperate timelines with filtering enabled.

+<a href="http://www.evan-herman.com/wordpress/plugins/timeline-express-demo/" title="View the demo">View the Timeline Express Demo</a>

+= Can I filter announcements by posts/ Can I create multiple timelines? = Not in the free version, but with our pro verson you can create numerous timelines and assign posts to a single timeline or all timelines.
+Also with the pro version you can easily filter announcements by categories on the front end.

+<a href="http://www.evan-herman.com/wordpress/plugins/timeline-express-demo/" title="View the demo">View the Timeline Express Pro Demo</a>

 = How do I use this plugin? =
 Begin by simply installing the plugin.
 Once the plugin has been installed, go ahead and begin creating announcement posts.
 You'll find a new menu item just below 'Posts'.
 After you have a substantial number of announcements set up, you're ready to display the timeline on the front end of your site.